Why and How You Daydream

 1. Tune out your default network when you need to focus.
 Your best chance to learn something new comes when you deactivate the network.
 If you feel your inner thoughts are crowding out the new information, take that extra step to turn down their volume.

 3. Use your daydreams to help, not hurt, your memory.
 From the Delaney study, we learned that students who daydreamed about faraway places or situations had poorer memories than those whose daydreams stayed closer to their current realities.
-If you use your daydreams to elaborate on your experiences now, you'll have a better chance of remembering those experiences in the future.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.